Sule's contract, Tolisso out and how Bayern's January transfer window could look

 Inter and Roma were rumoured to be interested, but no official offer has yet been made.

-Tolisso's exit could also be hastened by the upturn in form of Marc Roca, who also looked set to leave the club, but who has impressed in recent weeks as a result of a lengthy injury list in midfield.
+Tolisso's exit could also be hastened by the upturn in form of Marc Roca, who also looked set to leave the club.
+However, he has impressed in recent weeks after being given a chance to shine because of a lengthy injury list in midfield.

 Loans